All about SmartBeats

 - Project manager sets up a project and a task, and assigns a project resource as the task’s owner.

-- Task owner views each current task they’re assigned in the Tasks section of the My Work > Overview page.
+- Resource views each current task they’re assigned in the Tasks section of the My Work > Overview page.

-- Each work day, the task owner completes and submits a beat for the task; work hours and estimates from the beat automatically populate the task owner’s timesheet.
+- Each work day, the resource completes and submits a beat for the task; work hours and estimates from the beat automatically populate the resource’s timesheet.

-Alternatively, the task owner can record work hours and estimates for the current day directly in their timesheet.
+Alternatively, the resource can record work hours and estimates for the current day directly in their timesheet.
 Those hours will be copied to the beat entry form for that day, if they access it.

-The task owner can update beat data throughout the current day, as desired.
-However, they can only update work hours for past days.
+The resource can update beat data throughout the current day, as desired.
+However, they can only update work hours for past days, not future.

-- Project manager views and approves beats for tasks they manage via the My Team > Approvals page.
-They may be able to edit beat fields, if necessary.
+- Project manager views beats for tasks they manage via the SmartBeats page.

 Setting up resources to use SmartBeats